OCamlverse/ocamlverse.github.io/content/iterators.md

 There are 2 main types of iterators: iterators and generators.
-If you want to understand the differences between them, [this article](http://gallium.inria.fr/blog/generators-iterators-control-and-continuations/) does a good job of differentiating them.
+If you want to understand the differences between them, [this article](http://gallium.inria.fr/blog/generators-iterators-control-and-continuations/) does a good job of differentiating between them.